Lola Álvarez Bravo

 Lola Álvarez Bravo (3 April 1903 – 31 July 1993) was the first Mexican female photographer and a key figure in the post-revolution Mexican renaissance.
 Known for her high level of skill in composition, her works were seen by her peers as fine art.
 She was recognized in 1964 with the Premio José Clemente Orozco (José Clemente Orozco Prize), by the State of Jalisco, for her contributions to photography and her efforts to preserve the culture of Mexico.
 Her works are included in the permanent collections of international museums, including the Museum of Modern Art in New York City.

 Álvarez was born in a small town in Jalisco, but moved to Mexico City with her father when her parents separated around 1906.
 For a decade, she lived with her father in a large mansion, but upon his death was taken in by her older half-brother, who sent her to boarding school.
 After completing a traditional education, in 1922 she enrolled in the Escuela Nacional Preparatoria, where she met her lifelong friend, Frida Kahlo.
 A friendship with another of her childhood friends, Manuel Álvarez Bravo, blossomed into romance around the same time and the two married in 1925.
 Her husband taught her photography, as well as development techniques, and for nearly a decade, she acted as his assistant.
 As she sought to explore her own creativity and was unhappy in the marriage, the couple separated in 1934.

 Beginning her career as a teacher, Álvarez took photographic assignments for magazines and newspapers, developing a reputation as one of the only women photojournalists working in Mexico City.
 She chose to portray subjects candidly, revealing the deeper meaning of culture and social significance, rather than seeking newsworthy work.
 In 1935, she began cataloging photographs in the Department of Education and two years later was hired to run the photography workshops of the National Autonomous University of Mexico, where she remained until her retirement in 1971.

-In addition to her contributions to advertising and photojournalism, Álvarez took many photographs of her artistic friends, and in 1951 opened the Galeria de Arte Contemporáneo (Gallery of Contemporary Art) to promote their work.
-In 1953 at the Galeria, she hosted the only exhibition of Frida Kahlo's works held in Mexico during the artist's life.
+In addition to her contributions to advertising and photojournalism, Álvarez took many photographs of her artistic friends, and in 1951 opened the Galería de Arte Contemporáneo (Gallery of Contemporary Art) to promote their work.
+In 1953 at the Galería, she hosted the only exhibition of Frida Kahlo's works held in Mexico during the artist's life.
 From the late 1970s until her death in 1993, she gained international recognition for her body of work.
 Her photo archive is located at the Center for Creative Photography in Tucson, Arizona, United States.